section-engineering-education/engineering-education/content/articles/understanding-shared-memory-programming-with-pthreads-and-openmp/index.md

 Instead, the thread's exit state is stored until another thread performs `pthread_join` to retrieve it.
 Afterward, its resources are freed.

 A detachable thread cleans up automatically.
-Detaching a thread prevents another thread from synchronizing or getting its return value through pthread_join.
+Detaching a thread prevents another thread from synchronizing or getting its return value through `pthread_join`.

 In certain cases, a thread is all or nothing.
-An allocated thread may use and release resources, Resources may leak if the thread dies during this function.
+An allocated thread may use and release resources.
+Resources may leak if the thread dies during this function.
 Allowing a thread to select when and if a task is canceled may help.

 There are three methods to cancel a thread:
 - Asynchronously cancel the thread - Thread cancellation is available at any moment during execution.
 - An uncancelable thread may exist in the system at any one time - To cancel the thread, one must make a discreet request.
 - The thread may be canceled synchronously - Although the thread may be terminated, it cannot be done at random.
 Cancellation requests queued for execution may only be canceled at specified stages.